synthara/core-v-verif/docs/SystemVerilog-model/README.md

 ## 15/04/2025 push

 Added m instructions to the model using parse.py, added implementations for each i,m instruction in the file impl_dict.json.
 In line 288,289 in estrai_opcode.py implementations are added alongside variable fields.
 Added the reg_file to be accessed, the pc for instructions that require that and reg_mul to store all the result for the mul instructions ( 32 x 32 = 64)

+## 23/04/2025 push

+Added rv32_i instructions (pseudo instructions that were missing in i format) and csr instructions to the model.
+Added implementation for rv32_i instructions, but not for csr (I tried but was not sure about what I've done, I have a backup copy on my PC about csr implementation, we can discuss about it).
+I did not push run_vcs.py.
+I am trying to verify the correct behaviour of the code, but it's not running in the correct way yet ( I think some instruction implementation is not correct).